MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-hard-link-migration-store.md

 Files that are locked by the operating system cannot remain in place and must be copied into the hard-link migration store.
 As a result, selecting many operating-system files for migration significantly reduces performance during a hard-link migration.
 As a best practice, we recommend that you do not migrate any files out of the \\Windows directory, which minimizes performance-related issues.

 Files that are locked by an application are treated the same in hard-link migrations as in other scenarios when the volume shadow-copy service is not being utilized.
 The volume shadow-copy service cannot be used with hard-link migrations.
-However, by modifying the new **&lt;HardLinkStoreControl&gt;** section in the Config.xml file, it is possible to enable the migration of files locked by an application.
+However, by modifying the new `<HardLinkStoreControl>` section in the Config.xml file, it is possible to enable the migration of files locked by an application.

-**Important**
+> [!IMPORTANT]
-There are some scenarios in which modifying the **&lt;HardLinkStoreControl&gt;** section in the Config.xml file makes it more difficult to delete a hard-link migration store.
+> There are some scenarios in which modifying the `<HardLinkStoreControl>` section in the Config.xml file makes it more difficult to delete a hard-link migration store.
 In these scenarios, you must use USMTutils.exe to schedule the migration store for deletion on the next restart.

 ## <a href="" id="bkmk-xmlelementsinconfig"></a>XML Elements in the Config.xml File